Sovereign Capital logo

 The need for functional specialists

 When we invest in a company, one of the early steps we take is the recruitment of key functional specialists.
 Typically, the first is a Chief Financial Officer (CFO).
-As outlined in our blog here, it is a wide-ranging role - a CFO could be responsible for M&A, growth plans, new site developments, funding, internationalisation and pricing strategies.
+As outlined in a blog post here, it is a wide-ranging role - a CFO could be responsible for M&A, growth plans, new site developments, funding, internationalisation and pricing strategies.

 Subsequently, businesses often bring on a Chief Technology Officer (CTO) to lead its technological innovation, oversee its technological direction, and ensure its technology resources are aligned with its business goals and strategy as it scales.